 - 1 pail of adhesive must be used for every 7 bags of fiber. - If your spray equipment has speed controls for the agitators that are easily changed, the speed should be reduced by 10%. - Nozzle angle remains the same.
-The nozzle should be no further than 4 feet from the substrate. - The finished application must be board-tamped flat within 24 hours of application and while product is still wet. - The finished application must be oversprayed with adhesive following tamping. - Maximum installed thickness for Sonoglass is 3 inches. - Overall, the spray process should be slower, allowing a denser buildup of the product. - Yield per bag is approximately 110 board feet (12" x 12" x 1" thick), net of waste.
+The nozzle should be no further than 4 feet from the substrate. - Tamping as specified by the design authority (spray or board) must be done within 24 hours of application and while the product is still wet. - When board tamping, the finished application must be oversprayed with adhesive following tamping. - Maximum installed thickness for Sonoglass is 3 inches. - Overall, the spray process should be slower, allowing a denser buildup of the product. - Yield per bag is approximately 110 board feet (12" x 12" x 1" thick), net of waste.